About the Refuge

 Wildlife rehabilitation hospital

 Adults enjoy wandering the trails, watching the bird feeders, and observing the resident animals.
 Programs for adults include hikes, educator led tours, photography outings, and talks on a variety of subjects from wildlife rehabilitation to native plant gardens to non-profit management.

-More than 4,000 wild animals are treated in our rehabilitation hospital each year.
+More than 4,600 wild animals are treated in our rehabilitation hospital in 2016.
 Many are returned to the wild.
 Others, whose injuries prevent release, remain in our outdoor Wildlife Housing Area to help the public learn about native species.

 We would like to thank the Animal and Bird Health Care Center and Hospital for providing medical and surgical care for our patients and resident animals.